MichaelB167/sql-references-join/README.md

 \copy addresses(no,name) from 'data/addresses.csv' with(header true, format csv)
 ```

-and in psql let;s run the script
+and in psql let's run the script

 ```bash
 \i <path/to/file>